abonello/riddle-game-app/README.md

 Finished code for attempt 3.

+Added stripping of white spaces

 * * *
 * * *
 # To DO

 Strip any trailing spaces at the end to an input string

+For attempt 1 make sure there is only one space between words.

+Make it case sensitive

 I will need to add a game menu item that will appear only when a user is logged in and